runvnc/tinytenthouse/index.md

 ## Temperature and ventilation

-There are three 2" PVC cooling tubes angling to about 6' down forming a wide V shape totalling about 20' in length.
+There are three 2" PVC cooling tubes angling to about 6' down forming a wide V shape each totalling about 20' in length.
 These can be constructed by driving stakes into the ground at an angle.